lah7/gtk3-classic/README.md

 traditional dialog boxes and file browser improvements.

-These are designed to work on non-GNOME desktops (such as XFCE and MATE) as well as any other environment where GTK applications are used.
+These are designed to work on non-GNOME desktops (such as XFCE and MATE) and any other environment where GTK applications are used.
 Running on GNOME desktops is not recommended!

 [View Screenshots](https://github.com/lah7/gtk3-classic/wiki/Screenshots)